Amani5576/Nebula_Intensity/README.md

 This is due to the fact that each numbered value in the matrices is a quanitity of the number of photons captured by the Telescope.
 Each element is a pixel containing a specified number of photons.

-NOTE: Run seperately AFTER running through Data Analysis
+NOTE: Run seperately **AFTER** running through Data Analysis

 In the command line, input:

     show(x)

-where x is the name of the fits file (with extension .fit) in quotation.
+where 'x' is the name of the fits file (with extension .fit) in quotation.

 Very useful for Comparison between plots from spectra.py @rofhima13.